 - Minimum focus distance 0.8m on Leica M, on mirrorless cameras 0.5-0.6m

 - ALL glass surfaces multicoated for maximum light transmission

 - Native Leica M mount, area for 6-bit coding

 - Anodised aluminium in black or silver finish

 Please note that we cannot make reservations for serial numbers.

-For more information and sample images, please keep checking back.
+For sample images, please see here.